caleorourke/skim/index.md

 # Deployment

-<span class="lead">Learn how to make Jekyll transform raw text into a complete, ready-to-publish static website.</span>
+__Learn how to make Jekyll transform raw text into a complete, ready-to-publish static website.__

 ## Local Deployment